-Vendors in the telecom expense management and wireless mobility management space have changed quite a bit over the past decade.
-Long-time vendors have evolved, new vendors have emerged, and many vendors have been involved in mergers and acquisitions.
-Over the past 10 years, approximately 50 mergers and acquisitions have influenced the vendor landscape significantly.
-While ownership changes can be good in the long run for the vendors and customers, customers often express concern over the impact to their business.
+The Telecom Expense Management (TEM) space has changed quite a bit over the past decade.
+Long-time TEM vendors have evolved, new vendors have emerged, and many have been involved in mergers and acquisitions.
+Over the last 10 years, approximately 50 mergers and acquisitions have significantly influenced the TEM vendor landscape.

 How will the change impact my service?
 Will my account team be affected?
 Will I be required to change technology platforms?
 How prepared is my vendor to meet or exceed contractual obligations?
 These are just a few of the questions that circulate when mergers and acquisitions transpire.
 All are legitimate questions and they should be addressed promptly by discussing commitments and confirming results through performance monitoring practices.
 Plans are essential, but successful execution against plans is what really matters.

-Schedule a meeting with the vendor’s account and leadership teams and perform a full account review of all in life and planned activities.
-Dig deep into the topics that cause concern and develop a performance monitoring plan to evaluate successful vendor transition.
-Treat the situation as if you are implementing a new solution.
+Schedule a meeting with the TEM vendor’s account and leadership teams and perform a full account review of all in-life and planned activities.
+Dig deep into the topics that cause concern and develop a performance monitoring plan to evaluate successful TEM vendor transition.
+In fact, often it’s best to treat the situation as if you are implementing a new solution.